frogman/openshift-cli-cheatsheet/README.md

                                 # it will create a hostname as route-name-project-name.default-domain
                                 # if you don't mention the route name, then
                                 # it will take the service name as route name

+oc port-forward POD_NAME 3306:3306
+                                # temporary port-forwarding to a port from local host.
 ```